 Truck Accident Statistics

 The trucking industry plays an important part in our nation’s economy.
 Commercial trucks such as 18-wheelers remain the largest transporter of goods in the United States.
 In 2012, the American Trucking Association reported that commercial trucks transported more than 9 billion tons of freight; just over two-thirds of all freight that was transported domestically.
 The trucking industry also transports about 60% of all freight between the United States and Mexico and Canada.
 These statistics are hardly surprising given the number of trucks on our nation’s highways and interstates.
-However, while the trucking industry is needed to transport goods across the country, it also has a responsibility to do so safely.
-Commercial trucks are involved in thousands of accidents with passenger vehicles each year and because of their size, they are often fatal.

 Commercial Truck Accident Statistics in the United States